 Roberto Cabeza gave the keynote address Feb.
 29 at the University of Florida McKnight Brain Institute symposium on aging, memory and cognitive decline.
 Dr. Cabeza’s talk discussed the idea that older brains work in different ways to complete the same tasks as younger brains.
 See the news article here.

-We investigate the neural mechanisms of various episodic retrieval processes, including recovery processes associated with MTL, control processes associated with PFC, and support processes associated with PFC and posterior parietal cortices (PPC).
-Recovery refers to the access of stored memory traces, in the form of specific contextual details (recollection) or in the form of a […]
+We investigate the neural mechanisms of various episodic retrieval processes, link including recovery processes associated with MTL, medical control processes associated with PFC, and support processes associated with PFC and posterior parietal cortices (PPC).
+Recovery refers to the access of stored memory traces, in the form of specific contextual details (recollection) or in the form […]

 Aging is associated with significant decline in the integrity of white matter (WM), and this decline contributes to age-related deficits in cognitive functions such as memory.
 WM integrity can be measured in vivo using diffusion tensor imaging (DTI).
 DTI assesses MR changes due to the movement of water molecules, which are more parallel in intact […]

-Episodic memory shows substantial decline as a function of aging, and fMRI studies have linked age effects on episodic memory to changes in prefrontal cortex (PFC) and medial temporal lobe (MTL) activity (for a review, see Daselaar & Cabeza, in press).
-Some age-related PFC and MTL changes could be compensatory (see Compensatory Brain Activity in […]
+Episodic memory shows substantial decline as a function of aging, shop and fMRI studies have linked age effects on episodic memory to changes in prefrontal cortex (PFC) and medial temporal lobe (MTL) activity (for a review, find see Daselaar & Cabeza, in press).
+Some age-related PFC and MTL changes could be compensatory (see Compensatory Brain […]